-By its nature, as materials are tipped in to a fixed mixer, the rest of the production process is halted.
-Mixing and packaging equipment sits idle as recipes are formulated; and as product is mixed, you cannot prepare the next recipe.
+By its nature, as materials are tipped into a fixed mixer, the rest of the production process is halted.
+Mixing and packaging equipment sits idle as recipes are formulated; and as the product is mixed, you cannot prepare the next recipe.
 Once blending is complete, the first two processing stages machinery is still out of action as the product is emptied and called off for packing.

 Except for the blending stage itself, none of these steps are quick.
 The time taken to fill a static mixer is high because it involves opening and discharging huge numbers of large bags to fill the blender sufficiently.
 And emptying is also a lengthy process involving significant product transfer heights which increase the risk of material desegregation and poor-quality product.

-An efficient solution is to use a container based system.
-Not only do these in-bin blending vessels accommodate different batch sizes but they decouple the system as they are transferred between processing steps which mean hold-ups are eliminated.
+An efficient solution is to use a container-based system.
+Not only do these in-bin blending vessels accommodate different batch sizes but they decouple the system as they are transferred between processing steps which means hold-ups are eliminated.

-This provides ultimate flexibility because product can be formulated offline while other batches are blended, packed or mixed.
+This provides ultimate flexibility because the product can be formulated offline while other batches are blended, packed, or mixed.
 And because they can be moved on and off a single blender, the need for dedicated fixed mixer lines is removed making your production process leaner.